 During the early 1980s, the artist worked from his Potrero Hill Studio and ventured to Dog Patch quite often.
 He was taken by the rolling fog that crept over Potrero Hill and depicted it in a series of small paintings looking west over the warehouses of Dog Patch towards the hills; now float mounted on a matting board all under glass within an ash frame; signed on verso

-of heroic scale, the large stainless steel cabinet with adjustable steel shelves consisting of three cabinets fitted with two-glazed hinged doors resting on a custom made riser/stand supported on six short quadrangular legs; Provenance: US Naval Base, Norfolk, VA; good vintage condition with overall even wear and rubbing
+this massive stainless steel cabinet is ideal for storage or display in a loft setting or other large space; consisting of three cabinets each fitted with two-glazed hinged doors and nine adjustable steel shelves resting on a custom made riser/stand supported on six short quadrangular legs; disassembles for easier transport; Provenance: US Naval Base, Norfolk, VA; good vintage condition with overall even wear, rubbing and abrasions; with new custom stand

 beautifully crafted vase by master wood turning artist, Larry Witt.
 Witt is a Southwest artist whose works appear in many galleries, and is collected worldwide.
 He composes his pieces using many different species of wood.
 Using no dyes or stains, Witt's pieces are defined by their natural coloration.
 Signed "Witt 95-186" as well as markings for the types of wood used (Bloodwood, Maple and Walnut); an exceptional artisan bowl; in good vintage condition with no missing elements;